st-tech/gatling-operator/docs/quickstart-guide.md

 In this example, the notification of Gatling result reports and the storage of the result reports in the cloud provider are not performed.

-This can be done by setting the .spec.cloudStorageSpec and .spec.notificationServiceSpec.
+You can generate the Gatling HTML report by enabling `.spec.generateReport` flag and setting the `.spec.cloudStorageSpec`.
+Also you can posting the notification message by enabling `.spec. notifyReport ` and setting `.spec.notificationServiceSpec`.
+For more information about configuring Gatling CR, please refer to [User Guide](./user-guide.md)